WilliwadelmaWisky/DatabaseSQL/README.md

 ## Features
 <p align="justify">
     The database supports all the basic CRUD operations Examples on the supported sql syntax below.
-If you want to use values with spaces, only single quotes are supported.
 Syntax allows additional spaces/newlines in the sql expressions and is not case sensitive.
 The database http server has cors enabled so browser can communicate with the server.
 </p>

+> [!IMPORTANT]
+> If you want to use values with spaces, only single quotes are supported `'value with spaces'`.

 ### Create a new Table
 <p align="justify">
     Table can be created with different attributes.
 Attributes must be inside parentheses.
 However there is no support for marking a primary key or to force any restrictions such as not null.
 The sql processor also supports only number and text values.
 Let's create a table named <i>artists</i> as an example.
 A single artist in a table contains an <i>id</i> (int), a <i>name</i> (string) and an <i>age</i> (int).
+Data is saved automatically on disk after the table gets created.
 </p>

 ```sql